Universal Algorithms for Parity Games and Nested Fixpoints: Context

-Finally, we observe that thanks to its simplicity, the universal algorithm is particularly well-suited for solving parity games efficiently in a symbolic model of computation, when large sizes of input graphs prevent storing them explicitly in memory.
-Indeed, we argue that already a routine implementation of the universal algorithm improves the state-of-the-art symbolic space complexity of solving parity games in quasi-polynomial time from $O(d \lg n)$ to $O(d)$, but we also show that a more sophisticated symbolic data structure allows to further reduce the symbolic space of the universal algorithm to~$O(\lg d)$.
+Finally, we observe that thanks to its simplicity, the "universal algorithm" is particularly well-suited for solving "parity games" as well as "nested fixpoint equations" efficiently in a symbolic model of computation, when large sizes of input graphs prevent storing them explicitly in memory.
+Indeed, we argue that already a routine implementation of the "universal algorithm" for "parity games" improves the state-of-the-art "symbolic space" complexity of solving "parity games" in quasi-polynomial time from $O(d \lg n)$ to $O(d)$, but we also show that a more sophisticated symbolic data structure allows to further reduce the "symbolic space" of the "universal algorithm" to~$O(\lg d)$.